allegro/allegro.tech/_posts/2015-02-26-digging-into-the-system.md

 {"evt.time":1422296765112198482,"fd.directory":"/var/www/site/assets/fonts/","fd.filename":"icons.woff"}]
 ```

-That's it - only single command with ```-j``` flag responsible for returning events in JSON format and ```-p```
+That’s it - only single command with ```-j``` flag responsible for returning events in JSON format and ```-p```
 allowing you to select (or format) which fields will be a part of the output.

-Given the powerful filtering and formatting syntax it's extremely easy to analyze and understand behaviour of your
+Given the powerful filtering and formatting syntax it’s extremely easy to analyze and understand behaviour of your
 applications.

 ### But there is one more thing